benjaminogles/ledger.bash/README.md

 This is a watered down version of [the ledger cli](https://github.com/ledger/ledger) that focuses on a simple budgeting work-flow.
 The project started with some bash, SQLite and JavaScript utilities that I used with my ledger setup.
 I realized I could implement the ledger features I needed relatively quickly in AWK and customize it along the way.
+You should use this if

+  - You use ledger but only some of the features
+  - You want an interactive script for importing CSV transactions from your bank (after downloading manually)
+  - You want an automatic way to check your journal file for mistakes against your bank CSV
+  - You want a simple way to implement envelope budgeting
+  - You want a simple GUI for adjusting your budget
+  - You like the idea of tinkering with AWK scripts when things break or you want new features

 # Examples